nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **Extensions**

 <div class="step">2a.
 AB3 detects that the json file is invalid.</div>
 <div class="sub-step">2a1.
-AB3 displays a warning and loads an empty asset book.</div>
+AB3 displays a warning and loads an empty address book.</div>
 <div class="sub-step">Use case ends.</div>

 ---